How to Pass Your Florida Driving Test in 2025 (and What to Expect)

 Besides jumping these testing hurdles, young drivers need to have held their learner’s license for at least 12 months and be at least 18 years old to be eligible to take the Florida driving test.

-If you are under 18, you’ll need to have a parent or legal guardian sign a consent form for minors and certify 50 hours of driving experience.
+If you are under 18, you’ll need to have a parent or legal guardian sign a consent form for minors and certify 50 hours of driving experience, of which 10 hours must be at night.
 Notarized forms can be used if your parent or guardian does not accompany you to the road test.

 Exceptions to Prerequisites